 A swimming pool and small cart barn were built where the ranch house previously stood.
 The pool was enjoyed by young and old, for many years until its demise in 1992, replaced with a larger cart storage building by George Alexander, a member and contractor.

 The members bought the course from the corporation in 1962.
 At that time, the club sold "Lifetime Memberships" to anyone interested for $2,400 each.
 Fifteen people purchased them and were free from any monthly dues and assessments for life.

 Bert Stamps was in command from the beginning until Hap Rose took over in 1959.
 Hap remained as the head golf professional until 1978.
 Larry Babica, Kelly Wolfe, and Mike Schy were resident professionals for roughly five years each.
-Kenny Collins served from 1994 to 2010, followed by Todd Hansen, 2010 to 2017.
-Currently, Derek Standridge serves as the head golf professional.
+Kenny Collins served from 1994 to 2010, Todd Hansen, 2010 to 2017 followed by Derek Standridge.
+Currently, Richard Thompkins serves as the head golf professional.